 me some coins from the Old 5th Ave.
 Tavern.
 We had a fine visit.
 It is out of the way for most people I know, but the New York Times somehow made it all the way there and found it well worth the trip.

 Tacoma's Parkway Tavern has a better neighborhood pub feel than any bar in Seattle.
 The tavern appears unexpectedly, in a 1935 wood-shingled bungalow in the midst of the homes of a quiet neighborhood two blocks from Wright Park.
 Hipsters and beer connoisseurs mix easily with families and folks of all ages.
 The walls hold several interesting old photographs from Tacoma history -- including one of the bar itself from just after 2:00am Friday October 8, 1983, after "a disgruntled customer rammed his pickup truck six or seven times into the front of the Parkway Tavern."

+There's been a bar in this building since at least 1960, when it was Alexander's Delicatessen & Tavern.
 The building was renovated a little over five years ago, and now has a

 high, exposed, vaulted ceiling and comfortable dark wood.
 Around the corner from the front bar there are a couple more rooms,